 Q. Is there a list of doctors to go to?

 A. Yes.
 Once your child is determined eligible for Healthy Steps, a list of participating providers will be mailed, or you can call the number on the back of your card.

 Q. Do I need to name a primary doctor?

-A. No. You do not need to select a primary physician.
+A. No. You do not need to select a primary doctor.
 However, you must seek services from a Blue Cross Blue Shield of North Dakota participating provider.

 Q. What kinds of things are counted as income?

 A. Healthy Steps looks at taxable income minus a few deductions.
 All income that a household receives must be reported as income (Examples: self-employment income or wages earned from an employer).
 Unearned income such as unemployment and social security are all considered income.
 Verification of income should be submitted with the application.
 Families should send in copies of the previous month's paycheck stubs and report any expected income differences.
-If an individual does not receive paycheck stubs, Healthy Steps will accept a signed letter from an employer stating what the gross monthly salary and withholdings are.
+If an person does not receive paycheck stubs, Healthy Steps will accept a signed letter from an employer stating what the gross monthly salary and withholdings are.